 2. Smaller gaps between gears.
 This triple drivetrain offers a 595% gear range.
 A 1x can offer 500%, but with the wide cassette, you’ll have a bigger jump between each gear.
 This is fine in the mountains but can be frustrating on the flat.

 3. Reduced drivetrain wear.
-It’s easier to get a straighter chainline with a 3x setup because you’ll use the smallest chainring with the biggest rear cogs and the biggest chainring with the smallest rear cogs.
-This allows for a higher drivetrain efficiency as well as a longer service life.
+It’s easier to get a straighter chain line with a 3x setup because you’ll use the smallest chainring with the biggest rear cogs and the biggest chainring with the smallest rear cogs.
+This allows for a higher drivetrain efficiency (see the test HERE) as well as a longer service life.

 These drivetrain parts are not particularly expensive and are pretty easy to find around the world.
 10-speed is now featured on many mountain bikes under $1000.

-Front Derailleur: Shimano SLX M661 + Problem Solvers Direct Mount Adapter – $28 on Amazon
+Front Derailleur: Shimano XT M781 Direct Mount + Problem Solvers Direct Mount Adapter – $33 on Amazon

-The SLX derailleur offers high-end performance at a very reasonable price.
-The Surly Ogre is routed specifically with a high direct mount top-pull front derailleur in mind, which requires a clamp adapter.
+The XT derailleur offers high-end performance at a very reasonable price.
+The Surly Ogre is routed specifically with a high direct mount top-pull front derailleur in mind, which requires a PS clamp adapter (HERE).

 This XT derailleur is pretty bombproof with nice and crisp shifts.
 The ‘shadow’ design sits the derailleur very in-board which gives them excellent clearance around rocks.

 I have nothing but good things to say about Shimano XT pedals.
-I’ve worn through two sets, each clocking an outstanding 50,000km (they still worked fine but had a bit of play in the mechanisms).
+I’ve worn through two sets, each clocking an outstanding 50,000km (they still worked fine after a re-grease, but felt a little sloppy).
 The T8000 is clip-in on one side, but flat on the other.
 It’s weighted to prioritise clipping in, so I never have to find the ‘right’ side.
 If you’d like a dual entry, check out the M8020 trail pedals.